Wait, I thought we were marrying her off against her will to wealthy TEP royalty, to cement our regional alliance?

 Most of the populace follows the Religion of Anglicanism.
 Flat Earthers are given a one-way ticket to the surface of the Sun and Anti-Vaxxers are regularly sent to gulags for Child Endangerment.

 Metro area population

-- The Union of Britain is a Federal Republic with elections every 4 years.
+- The Socialist Federal Republic of Britain is a Federal Republic with elections every 4 years.
 Britain Federalized into # Individual States on 16 July 1937.

 Local Government: Administers the Police and Fire Brigades, as well as other public works, and protects and serves the people.